grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ## Configure the data source with provisioning

-It's now possible to configure data sources using config files with Grafana's provisioning system.
-You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}})
+You can configure the CloudWatch data sources using the configuration files with Grafana's provisioning system.
+To understand how it works and to learn more about available configuration options, refer to the [Provisioning Grafana]({{< relref "../../administration/provisioning/#datasources" >}}) topic.

 Here are some provisioning examples for this data source.